-• Enters his fifth season as the safeties coach and special teams coordinator, and has 18 years of experience overall in the FCS and FBS levels.
+• Enters his seventh season as the safeties coach and special teams coordinator, and has over 20 years of experience overall in the FCS and FBS levels.

 • In 2013, helped coach NAU to its first Football Championship Subdivision (FCS) playoff appearance in 10 years.